UraNu5/MarXet-1/README.md

 * Sell any item or any persistent vehicles
 * Accessible via placed MarXet Traders
 * GUI built to match Exile's GUI theme
-* Persistent , saves to the database
+* Persistent, saves to the database

 #### Installation
 Installation is simple and easy with only one Exile overwrite.